 AHF has an Investment Committee which has the responsibility for establishing AHF's return objectives and to define the risk parameters.
 The committee routinely oversees investment performances and reviews cash flows necessary to sustain AHF's operating activities.

-5. Furniture, Equipment and Leasehold Improvements
+5. Furniture and Equipment

-Furniture, equipment and leasehold improvements consist of the following at December 31:
+Furniture and equipment consist of the following at December 31:

+2022 2021

-2021 2020 Computer equipment \$ 9,925 \$ 9,925 Accumulated depreciation and amortization (9,925) (9,925) Furniture, equipment and leasehold improvements \$ - \$
+Computer equipment Accumulated depreciation \$ 5,544 (5,544) \$ 9,925 (9,925)

+Furniture and equipment \$ - 9 \$ -